AdobeDocs/experience-manager-65.en/help/assets/touch-ui-light-box.md

 ## Remove assets from Lightbox {#removing-assets-from-lightbox}

-1. Navigate to the Collections console, tap/click Lightbox to view its assets.
+1. Navigate to the Collections console, click Lightbox to view its assets.
 1. Select the assets you want to remove.
-1. From the toolbar, tap/click **[!UICONTROL Remove]**.
+1. From the toolbar, click **[!UICONTROL Remove]**.
-1. In the dialog, tap/click **[!UICONTROL Remove]** to confirm the delete action.
+1. In the dialog, click **[!UICONTROL Remove]** to confirm the delete action.
 The assets are deleted from Lightbox.